ppant/ppant.github.io/pages/about.md

 ![IMG_1573_small.jpg](..\data\images\IMG_1573_small.jpg)

-Hello Guest, <br>
+Hello Guest,

 Welcome!
-My name is Pradeep Pant (प्रदीप पन्त) native of the mountains of lower [Himalaya (हिमालय)](http://en.wikipedia.org/wiki/Himalayas). <br>
+My name is Pradeep Pant (प्रदीप पन्त), a proud native of the majestic lower [Himalaya (हिमालय)](http://en.wikipedia.org/wiki/Himalayas).

-I started this blog way back in the Autumn of 2007 to document and share my thoughts on the tech landscape.
-By profession, I am a Software Engineer and Researcher, writing computer programs for more than 2 decades.
-I love solving problems and believe that programming has the great power to transform human imagination into reality in a very short time.
-Well, I might not be the best engineer but I do constantly try my best to learn new things.
-Apart from this, I have various interests like running, cycling, reading, meditation, nature photography, and trekking.
+I began this blog in the autumn of 2007 to chronicle my journey and share thoughts on the ever-evolving world of technology.
+By profession, I am a Software Engineer and Researcher with over two decades of experience in building software solutions.
+My passion lies in solving problems and I believe that programming is a remarkable tool capable of turning human imagination into reality at astonishing speed.
+I am dedicated to lifelong learning and explorartion.

-Thanks for visiting.
+Beyond technology, I am an ultra runner, cyclist, meditation enthusiast, nature photographer.
+Each of these passions fuels my creativity and curiosity, both in work and life.

+Thank you for stopping by!

-For any suggestions/collaboration you can email me at: <a href="mailto:pp@pradeeppant.com">pp@pradeeppant.com</a>
+If you have suggestions or would like to collaborate, feel free to email me at: <a href="mailto:pp@pradeeppant.com">pp@pradeeppant.com</a>

-You can also connect through social platforms:
+You can also connect with me on:

 <span><a href=""></a>&nbsp;&nbsp;
 [LinkedIn](https://www.linkedin.com/in/ppant) <a href="https://www.linkedin.com/in/ppant"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#linkedin"></use></svg></a>